People are so worried that they are or might become ill that they become very distressed and have difficulty functioning.

 Affected people may then avoid situations that could result in more stress (such as visiting sick family members).
 They may also avoid activities that they fear may endanger their health (such as exercise).

 Illness anxiety disorder tends to be chronic.
-It may abate, then recur.
+Symptoms may lessen, then recur.
 Some people recover.

 Doctors suspect illness anxiety disorder when people are overly anxious about whether or not they have a serious disorder.
 Doctors do a thorough evaluation to determine whether a physical disorder is present.
-Doctors also evaluate people for depression and other mental health disorders.
+Doctors also evaluate people for depression Depression A short discussion of prolonged grief disorder.
+Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more and other mental health disorders.

 The diagnosis of illness anxiety disorder is confirmed when people continue to be anxious about illness for 6 months or more despite having no symptoms or mild symptoms and being reassured that the medical evaluation has ruled out possible disorders or has identified a mild disorder that does not warrant their anxieties.